Nivedita01/docker_assessment/README.md

 3. Once the project is cloned, open the cloned project in a code editor like Pycharm

-4. Open terminal and activate virtual environment using .\venv\Scripts\activate
+4. Open terminal and activate virtual environment using the command .\venv\Scripts\activate

 5. Install requirements.txt on this virtual environment using the command